pyeventsourcing/esdbclient/README.md

 appending new aggregate events.
 This ensures the consistency of the recorded state of the aggregate, and forces operations that generate new aggregate events to be retried with a freshly reconstructed aggregate when a `WrongCurrentVersion` exception is encountered.
-This controlling behavior can be disabled by setting the value of the `current_version` argument to `-1`.
+This controlling behavior can be disabled by setting the value of the `current_version` argument to the constant `StreamState.ANY`.

 The required `events` argument is expected to be a sequence of new event objects.
 The `NewEvent` class should be used to construct new event objects.
 The `append_events()`